notion : Empowerment

 Empowerment

-The Reformist and Liberal Empowerment Discourse: Then, in the 1980s, a first elite capture of the meaning occurred, and “from its radical roots, we begin to see its incorporation and institutionalisation within systems of state governance” (McLaughlin, 2016, p.5).
-The empowerment discourse evolved towards a more reformist and light-liberal framework of incremental ways to reform without posing a threat to existing systems.
-The previous focus on conscientização (Freire, 2017) embraced more therapeutic and isolated notions of individual self-awareness, and the leading figures for change became professionals and experts.
-Empowerment adopted a state-based, rather than community-based, approach to hybrid governance and light self-management, especially in the realm of community development, as an alternative to older, top-down types of institutionalized government considered paternalistic and obsolescent.
+The Reformist and Liberal Empowerment Discourse: Then, during the 1980s, the first elite capture of the concept occurred.
+“From its radical roots, we begin to see its incorporation and institutionalization within systems of state governance” (McLaughlin, 2016, p.
+5).
+The empowerment discourse shifted toward a reformist and light-liberal framework, favoring incremental reform methods that posed no threat to existing systems.
+The previous focus on conscientização (Freire, 2017) embraced more therapeutic and isolated notions of individual self-awareness, with professionals and experts becoming the leading figures for change.
+Empowerment adopted a state-based, rather than community-based approach, leaning into hybrid governance and light self-management—particularly in community development—as an alternative to the older, top-down forms of institutionalized governance that were seen as paternalistic and outdated.

-The Neoliberal Evolution of Empowerment: Finally, perhaps the most significant leap in the evolution of empowerment discourse was the full neoliberal shift from the 1990s onwards, when financial interests took over the conversation.
-Since then, empowerment has been ultimately stripped of its political and militant meanings and reframed as the entrepreneurial capacity of individuals to insert themselves into the market society.
-It established its definitive integration into global discourses of managerial and financial expertise through programs and policies led by international institutions such as the United Nations and the World Bank, and, through deregulation and privatisation, saw central governments abdicating allocations of power, responsibility, and resources to the free market."
+The Neoliberal Evolution of Empowerment: Finally, perhaps the most significant leap in the evolution of empowerment discourse was the full neoliberal shift from the 1990s onwards, as financial interests came to dominate the conversation.
+Empowerment was stripped of its political and activist meanings, reframed as the entrepreneurial capacity of individuals to navigate and succeed in market society.
+This shift marked its integration into global discourses of managerial and financial expertise through programs and policies led by international institutions such as the United Nations and the World Bank.
+Deregulation and privatization facilitated central governments’ abdication of power, responsibility, and resources to the free market.”
 (Volpi et al., 2024)